baradatbiu/nodejs2022Q2-service/README.md

 ## Running application in docker containers

-Build and run your app with Compose
+Build and run your app with Compose.
+This will also run migrations.

 ```
 npm run docker:build